TokarAndrii/nek-test-task/README.md

 - all companies table

-ALso if you press lo
+ALso if you press log-ot button it will log-ot user from system and will appear log-in button